-In 2023, Maynilad generated a total economic value of partial 27.31 billion, most of which came from the provision of water and wastewater services.
+In 2023, Maynilad generated a total economic value of ₱27.31 billion, most of which came from the provision of water and wastewater services.
+It returned most of this value to its stakeholders in the form of payment, wages and investments.

-Direct Economic Value Generated and Distributed in million P
+Direct Economic Value Generated and Distributed